BOSNIA AND HERZEGOVINA

 You will learn about Bosnian history, culture, religion and politics, then spend two weeks in Bosnia where, paired with Bosnian social work students, you'll visit historically significant sites and social work agencies.
 You will also attend lectures by University of Sarajevo faculty and visit the Bosnian war crimes court.

 Through interactions with the resilient war and genocide survivors, you'll learn first-hand about ongoing efforts to establish and maintain peace, as well as challenges posed by pervasive PTSD, economic hardships, thousands of unidentified missing persons and casualties, legal and political issues hampering the investigation by the war crimes tribunals, and women's issues related to the intentional and strategic use of sexual violence as a weapon of war.
 Studying these issues through a social justice lens will help you gain insights that have implications for local, national and international social work practice.

 INTERNATIONAL EXPERIENTIAL TRAVEL

 There are additional costs associated with courses and internships that include international travel, over and above the cost of the MSW degree.
 These costs can be covered by financial aid for those who qualify.
 Not every international course is offered every year, and all international experiential courses are subject to modification or cancellation based on State Department travel recommendations and/or restrictions.

-For additional information about ISL Bosnia-Herzegovina and the MSW course, "The Social Work Response in Post-War Bosnia," please contact Clinical Associate Professor Ann Petrila, GSSW Director of Field Education and ISL-BiH Program Director (303-871-2863).
+For additional information about ISL Bosnia-Herzegovina and the MSW course, "The Social Work Response in Post-War Bosnia," please contact Clinical Professor Ann Petrila, Assistant Dean for Field Education and ISL-BiH Program Director (303-871-2863).